 PRICES: 10,00€ per person.

 The Faraglioni are the recognisable symbol of the island of Capri.
 They are a complex of four rocks floating in the blue waters of the island.
 Each rock has its own name: Stella or Star is 109 metres high, Mezzo or Medio is 81 metres high, the third Faraglione is 104 metres high and is home to a rare species of animal, the blue lizard.
 Then there is the fourth Faraglione, which lies alone and is named after Monacone, a sea lion that lived on the island centuries ago.
-Among the many legends that revolve around the Faraglioni and their origins is the one according to which Homer recounts that these giant sea rocks were thrown by Polyphemus, while Virgil says they were the home of the sirens, creatures that were fatal to sailors who allowed themselves to be enraptured by their song.
+Among the many legends that revolve around the Faraglioni and their origins is the one according to which Homer recounts that these giant sea rocks were thrown by Polyphemus, while Virgil says they were the home of the sirens, creatures that were fatal to sailors who allowed themselves to be encaptured by their song.

 The Natural Arch is a harmonious masterpiece formed over the centuries by the constant action of wind, rain and sea waves.
 A true work of natural art.
 Set in the Matermania cove, the arch reaches a height of 18 metres and a width of 12 metres.